Our Team

 Executive Director

 Alejandra Ruiz knows the power of youth organizing.
 A native of Colombia, she migrated to the United States at the age of 7 and grew up in Queens, NY.
-She became an immigrant rights advocate when she first shared her story as an undocumented student and was later instrumental in the fight to win DACA.
-As Executive Director of the Youth Engagement Fund, Alejandra directs money and resources to youth-led organizations – building the voice and voting power of youth of color in the South and Southwest.
-She works to expose philanthropic practices that reinforce white supremacy and create new models of giving that center the care and leadership of communities of color.
-She also coaches young people on fundraising and career development.
+She became an immigrant rights advocate when she first shared her story as an undocumented high school student and was later instrumental in the fight to win Deferred Action for Childhood Arrivals (DACA).
+As Executive Director of the Youth Engagement Fund (YEF), Alejandra directs money and resources to youth-led organizationsbuilding the voice and voting power of youth of color in the South and Southwest.
+Alejandra’s leadership aims to advance efforts that shift white supremacist philanthropic practices towards models of giving and operations that center the care and voice of communities of color.
+She also coaches youth and young adults on fundraising and career development.

 Areas of Expertise: